 Gross Is Good

 Do Australia’s gross-out cigarette packaging laws work?
-Not surprisingly, tobacco companies say no. (Of course, then one must ask why they continue to fight them so vigorously.)
-The data is still being gathered, but most signs point to a modest yes, with strong potential for expanded effectiveness.
+Not surprisingly, tobacco companies say no. The data is still being gathered, but most signs point to a modest yes, with strong potential for expanded effectiveness.
 In 2015 a series of comprehensive studies was published.
 It found that standardised packaging reduced the allure of cigarettes, encouraged smokers to quit, and more effectively emphasized the health warnings.
 In the three years after plain-packaging laws were implemented, it’s estimated they accounted for a quarter of Australia’s 2.2 percent drop in smoking from the three-year period before.
 (The remainder of the drop was attributed to increased tobacco taxes, other advertising bans and smoking area restrictions.)

 So far, public smoking aversion therapy has had moderate but significant positive effects.
 Since plain-packaging laws are still in their infancy, public health professionals are optimistic about future increased efficacy, especially in preventing young people from ever lighting up that first fag.
 Clearly, the small, unobtrusive warnings on U.S. cigarette packages do not get the attention that graphic images and messages covering most of a pack do.
 Maybe Congress will grow a backbone.
 Until then, it remains invertebrate — unable and unwilling to stand up to American tobacco lobby money.